 Fundamentals of Surface and Nanoscale Science

-PH2071 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2071 is a semester module in English or German language at Master’s level which is offered in winter semester.

 This Module is included in the following catalogues within the study programs in physics.